- Information on Freedom of Information Act (FOIA)

 The Township will respond to a request in one of the following ways:

-Grant the request in part and issue a written notice denying in part the request.
+- Grant the request in part and deny in part, or

-Issue a written notice indicating that the public record requested are available at no charge on the Township's website.
+- Issue a written notice indicating that the public record requested is available at no charge on the Township’s website

 When a request is granted: